kristoffSC/connectors/flink/README.md

 Flink Delta source connector will use Delta table log to determine which columns are partition columns.
 No additional actions are needed from user end.

-#### Known limitations:

-- The current version only supports Flink `Datastream` API.
-Support for Flink Table API / SQL, along with Flink Catalog's implementation for storing Delta table's metadata in an external metastore, are planned to be added in the next releases.
-- The current version only provides Delta Lake's transactional guarantees for tables stored on HDFS and Microsoft Azure Storage.

 ### Flink metrics
 #### Delta Sink